kaileeagray/social-pro-con-rails-assessment/TO_DOS.md

 ### To Dos:
++ goal: starrers show page render via json

 + render edit in line
 + render new list item in home page view
+  - use modal to create from without rendering new page

 + render pro/cons with ajax on list view page

 + fix dropdowns in mobile